DanielWilliamClarke/Cujo/README.md

 ## // Todo

+- [ ] Move CV fully to Contentful and have backend collect CV data
+- [ ] Add competency levels to skills and visualise
 - [ ] Add Rust code coverage
 - [ ] Write front end tests
-- [ ] Get own logo and assets from designer
+- [ ] Get own logo and assets from a designer
 - [ ] Write blog

 ## // Done

+- [x] Update color scheme to be less dark
-- [x] Replace WordPress with contentful to reduce need to host own content
+- [x] Replace WordPress with Contentful to reduce need to host own content and infrastructure
 - [x] Responsive and styled Nav
 - [x] Restyle experience and education so they resemble a timeline
 - [x] Add auto redeployment of new images pushed for prod